Multiple Registration Protocol: Multiple MAC Registration Protocol

 Multiple MAC Registration Protocol is a data link layer (layer 2) protocol to register group MAC addresses (i.e. multicast) on multiple switches.
 It is an MRP application, originally defined in IEEE 802.1ak-2007 and subsequently included in 802.1Q.
-It replaced the 802.1D based GMRP.
+It replaced the 802.1D-based GMRP.
 The purpose of MMRP is to allow multicast traffic in bridged LANs to be confined to areas of the network where it is required.

 Multiple VLAN Registration Protocol

 MVRP, which replaced GVRP, is a standards-based Layer 2 network protocol, for automatic configuration of VLAN information on switches.
 It was defined in the 802.1ak amendment to 802.1Q-2005.

 Within a layer 2 network, MVRP provides a method to dynamically share VLAN information and configure the needed VLANs.
-For example, in order to add a switch port to a VLAN, only the end port, or the VLAN-supporting network device connected to the switchport, need be reconfigured, and all necessary VLAN trunks are dynamically created on the other MVRP-enabled switches.
+For example, in order to add a switch port to a VLAN, only the end port, or the VLAN-supporting network device connected to the switch port need be reconfigured, and all necessary VLAN trunks are dynamically created on the other MVRP-enabled switches.
 Without using MVRP, either a manual configuration of VLAN trunks or use of a manufacturer's proprietary method is necessary.

 It is through MVRP that dynamic VLAN entries will be updated in the filtering database.
 In short, MVRP helps to maintain VLAN configuration dynamically based on current network configurations.